 Crohn’s Disease Can Be Exacerbated by Poor Lifestyle Choices

-Anyone can be diagnosed with Crohn's disease, and it can occur at any age.
-It affects both men and women, and commonly begins between the ages of 13 and 30.
-In children, this ailment can lead to delay in growth and development.
+Anyone can be diagnosed with Crohn’s disease, and it can occur at any age.
+It affects both men and women, and commonly begins between the ages of 13 and 30.5 In children, this ailment can lead to delay in growth and sexual development.6

-The cause of Crohn's disease is not yet fully determined, and although genetics and environmental factors can contribute to its development, lifestyle choices, such as unhealthy diet and smoking, and stress can aggravate or put you at a higher risk of this condition.
+The cause of Crohn’s disease is not yet fully determined, and although genetics and environmental factors can contribute to its development, lifestyle choices, such as an unhealthy diet and smoking, as well as stress can aggravate or put you at a higher risk of this condition.
 Even food additives used in processed foods may largely affect your risk of getting this disease.

 Can Crohn’s Disease Kill You?

-While death due specifically to Crohn's disease or its complications is relatively uncommon, people who become afflicted with this ailment may have a slightly higher overall mortality rate compared to healthy individuals.6
+While death due specifically to Crohn’s disease or its complications is relatively uncommon, people who become afflicted with this ailment may have a slightly higher overall mortality rate compared to healthy individuals.7